AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/NormalizePath.md

 CAEXPathBuilder.NormalizePath Method
 ====================================
-AutomationML 2.1 APINormalization of a CAEXPath.
+Normalization of a CAEXPath.
 A normalized path is freed of all path part delimiters '[' and ']' in case that there is no path part name containing a path separator character like '/'.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)